JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 ### **1. Introduction: Isolation Limitations and AI Orchestration**
 AI orchestration frameworks like LangChain have become the central integration layer of modern "Agentic AI" applications.
 They are entrusted with connecting Large Language Models (LLMs) to sensitive data sources, external tools, and core business logic.
 Industry standard practice often implicitly trusts these frameworks as an isolated layer that securely mediates between the AI and the underlying infrastructure.

-Project Nuka-AI evaluated this assumption.
+JDP Security evaluated this assumption.
 The vulnerabilities documented herein are symptoms of an architectural limitation stemming from the handling of file-system operations within core components like prompt loaders and serializers, where user-supplied data paths are processed without adequate isolation, canonicalization, or symlink validation.

 ---